isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Avoid global data
 * Avoid `static` variables
-* More use of value types on the stack (and don't pass pointers around too much)
+* More use of value types on the stack (and don’t pass pointers around too much)
 * More use of immutable data (literals, `constexpr`, and `const`)

 ### <a name="Rconc-data"></a>CP.3: Minimize explicit sharing of writable data

 ##### Reason

-If you don't share writable data, you can't have a data race.
+If you don’t share writable data, you can’t have a data race.
 The less sharing you do, the less chance you have to forget to synchronize access (and get data races).
 The less sharing you do, the less chance you have to wait on a lock (so performance can improve).